Epistemic diversity across language models mitigates knowledge collapse: Approach

 Drawing from ecology, we use the HSD to measure ecosystem diversity, that is, diversity across models.
-The HSD quantifies the effective number of equally common elements (models, species, or categories) in a population \cite{roswell_conceptual_2021, jost_entropy_2006, hill_diversity_1973}.
+The HSD quantifies the effective number of distinct, equally frequent models in a ecosystem \cite{roswell_conceptual_2021, jost_entropy_2006, hill_diversity_1973}.
 Let $M$ denote the number of models, then we calculate HSD as:

-Because of equal weight across models ($w_m=1/M$), the diversity simplifies to the number of models in a given ecosystem:
+Because of equal weight across models ($w_m=1/M$), the diversity simplifies to the number of models in a given ecosystem (i.e. richness):

-Consistent with prior work \cite{shumailov_ai_2024}, we compute each model's perplexity on the original Wikitext-2 test split to assess model performance.
+Consistent with prior work \cite{shumailov_ai_2024}, we compute each model's perplexity on the original Wikitext2 test split to assess model performance.
 Perplexity reflects a model's ability to complete the test set text sequences (lower is better) and indicates the degree of alignment between the model's probability distribution $p_{\theta}$ and the true distribution $p_{data}$.
-The \textit{width} of the perplexity distribution serves as an indicator of model collections' expressivity, which we use in Figure~\ref{fig:both_dist_v0}.

 In an AI ecosystem composed of $M$ different models, we calculate the combined mean perplexity $\mu$ for a given iteration step $t$ as: